 - Medium-sized enterprises: 50-249 employees

 - Large enterprises: 250 or more employees

-Market research costs increase as the goal number of responses increase.
-Luckily, having access to a database of respondents (aka employees) helps drive costs down.
+Employee survey costs slightly increase as the goal number of responses increases.
+Luckily, having access to a database of respondents (aka employee email addresses) helps drive costs down.

 Depending on the employee survey company you choose to partner with, you will likely have different options for reporting.

 For most firms, there are three levels of reporting including:

 - Bronze.
 Includes an online portal with exportable charts and graphs.

 - Silver. includes a topline summary of the results with key insights about the overall project.